phpearth/docs/security/intro.md

 Make sure to move all your application files, configuration files and similar parts of your web application in a folder that is not publicly accessible when you visit URL of web application.
-Some file types (for example `.yml` files) might not be processed by your web server and user can view them online.
+Some file types (for example, `.yml` files) might not be processed by your web server and user can view them online.

 Example of good folder structure: